How to Play

 Match Mega Ball Only

 *Pari-Mutuel Prize: The jackpot prize is divided equally among multiple winners.
-The advertised Jackpot Prize represents an estimate of the annuity amount which would be paid in 26 equal installments.
-Winners also have the option to take a one-time lump sum cash payment equal to the amount of money that would have been invested to provide the 26-installment annuity option.
+The advertised Jackpot Prize represents an estimate of the annuity amount which would be paid in 30 graduated installments that increase by a percentage set out in the Mega Millions game directive.
+Winners also have the option to take a one-time lump sum cash payment equal to the amount of money that would have been invested to provide the 30-installment annuity option.
 In accordance with game rules certain Mega Millions and Megaplier prizes may become pari-mutuel if claims exceed available prize funds.

 For complete game rules, see the Mega Millions directive on the Lottery's full website.